ccgus/fmdb/README.markdown

 	INSERT INTO myTable VALUES (?, ?, ?)

 The `?` character is recognized by SQLite as a placeholder for a value to be inserted.
-The execution methods all accept a variable number of arguments (or a representation of those arguments, such as an `NSArray` or a `va_list`), which are properly escaped for you.
+The execution methods all accept a variable number of arguments (or a representation of those arguments, such as an `NSArray`, `NSDictionary`, or a `va_list`), which are properly escaped for you.

+Alternatively, you may use named parameters syntax:

+    INSERT INTO myTable VALUES (:id, :name, :value)

+The parameters *must* start with a colon.
+SQLite itself supports other characters, but internally the Dictionary keys are prefixed with a colon, do **not** include the colon in your dictionary keys.

+    NSDictionary *argsDict = [NSDictionary dictionaryWithObjectsAndKeys:@"My Name", @"name", nil];
+    [db executeUpdate:@"INSERT INTO myTable (name) VALUES (:name)" withArgumentsInDictionary:argsDict];

 Thus, you SHOULD NOT do this (or anything like this):